-- On an annual basis, or at such other time as may be prescribed, all goods of the Town, which have become a surplus asset to its needs, and require disposal, must be listed with reasonable particularity and such lists will be provided to Procurement Services for disposal; - 2.
+- 1. All goods of the Town, which have become a surplus asset to its needs, and require disposal, must be listed with reasonable particularity, and such lists will be provided to Procurement Services for disposal; - 2.
 The Manager of Procurement Services will then have the authority to transfer such surplus assets from one Town department to another; and - 3.
 Any surplus assets not required by departments and are deemed by the Manager of Procurement Services to have residual value must be disposed of by the disposal methods as set out in the surplus assets disposal methods of the Procedures.